-Seva Mandir is an Indian non-profit-making organisation that has been working for more than 40 years with the rural and predominantly tribal population in the Udaipur district of Rajasthan.
-It focuses on marginalised and excluded communities who live in scattered settlements of remote and undersized villages which are often overlooked by government and other NGOs.
+Seva Mandir is an Indian non-profit-making organisation which has been working for more than 50 years with the rural and predominantly tribal population in the Udaipur district of Rajasthan.
+It focuses on marginalised and excluded communities who live in scattered settlements of remote villages.

-It works in some 600 villages and reaches out to 70,000 households influencing the lives of 360,000 people.
+It works in some 1,300 villages, influencing the lives of 500,000 people.
 These are some of the most disadvantaged people in the world – dealing with extreme poverty, degraded land and worsening climate.

 Seva Mandir’s values of selflessness, modesty and truthfulness are fundamental.
 They make it a radically transparent and accountable organisation.
 They enable it to foster local self-development rather than simply delivering externally imposed solutions.